james-spears/alpha/k8s/k8s.md

 ## Procedure

 It is possible to rearrange some of the steps below.
-Follow these exactly and you should get an idea of the dependancy at component level.
+Follow these exactly and you should get an idea of the dependency at component level.
 You may then wish to automate this process in a slightly different order.

 0. Create a project on Google Cloud Console.
-Naviagte to the console here: https://console.cloud.google.com/ and get familiar with the interface by creating a project.
+Navigate to the console here: https://console.cloud.google.com/ and get familiar with the interface by creating a project.
 If you get stuck refer to the documentation.

     * Use the console to create a new project.
     * If you do not have the `gcloud` CLI that comes with the Google Cloud SDK, download Google Cloud SDK.
 You can find the SDK here: https://cloud.google.com/sdk/